Naud14/Data_Science_IoT_Project/Step3_ Deploy_project.md

 For example when I enter ```http://192.168.1.73:8000``` in google on my laptop (so not connected in any physical way to the Raspberry Pi) I will also get the message of succesfully installation!

 <img width="1523" alt="image" src="https://user-images.githubusercontent.com/124690871/233686113-d757498b-edae-4284-be1a-404c21e3a7eb.png">

+## Conclusion
+When you came to this point, you can access with this ip and port the Django project from everywhere on your local network!
+So if you are connected to the same WIFI as the Raspberry is, you can access this project from every device!